mahaz0308/AI-Predictions-Model-Templates/Stocks/README.md

 # Sports

-Welcome to the Sports project, this project lays out the template for sports predictions.
+Welcome to the Stocks project, this project lays out the template for stock predictions.

 ## Prerequisites